Drakensang: The Dark Eye: Reception

 Drakensang: The Dark Eye was well received in the German market, but was a commercial disappointment internationally.
 As a result, developer Radon Labs was unable to recuperate the title's development costs and subsequently went bankrupt.

 Drakensang received an average of 75% on Metacritic averaged from reviews with user reviews giving it 9.1 out of 10.
 IGN also gave a similar vote of 7.5 praising the detail of the game while criticizing its cliches.
 The Cnet review called the story generic and the management of characters overly complex, but said the game is fairly captivating.
 The reviewer noted, "Everything here seems to have been randomly pulled out of the grab bag of RPG cliches."
 It received a rating of three and half out of five stars, for a "very good" score.

 The Guardian gave it four out of five stars, and said it was "worth a look if you enjoy PC role-playing games."
 The reviewer noted that the game has a "bit of an image problem", which he called a shame.
 He said the game is a structured party affair that will be familiar to players of Baldur's Gate.
 He called it an "above-average adventure romp that will reward gamers who commit to the cause."

 The primary criticism from Eurogamer is that the game fails to sufficiently explain itself, as it lacks an in-game manual.
 The reviewer puts the story somewhere in between Baldur's Gate and Icewind Dale, balancing story with combat.
 The game lacks the moral grayness of The Witcher, but "manages to be charmingly funny upon occasion."
 The strongest part of the game is in the mechanics.
 Combat includes situations "which really do demand attention, thought, and running away and coming back later."
 However, the objectives are spread about, requiring plenty of travel.
 Combat has some "twitchiness", with characters running around to accommodate the player's orders.
 The review concluded that "Drakensang is a fine RPG which looks better than it is, due to the relative dearth of similar games on the PC in recent times."

 GameZone criticized the number of cliches while calling the story ideas well implemented and the production values good.
 The game is deemed worth picking up because of some of the twists in the story lines.
 The one problem mentioned with the story is the long, involving side quests, which can cause the player to lose sight of the objective.
 The graphics are well thought of, although they could have been better.
 Voice work is strong, but there is an insufficient amount.
 Control of the characters during combat is called frustrating with characters responding slower than they need to.
 In conclusion, the game is called "a good, quality title that has few bugs, an engaging story and maybe more than a few cliches."

-Drakensang: The Dark Eye won the "Best RPG 2008", "Best Story" and "Best Soundtrack" at the German Developer Awards in Essen.
+Drakensang: The Dark Eye won the "Best RPG 2008", "Best Story" and "Best Soundtrack" at the Deutscher Entwicklerpreis.